Anne of Green Gables: The Sequel: Sequels and spinoffs

 Road to Avonlea is a television series which was first broadcast in Canada and the United States between 1990 and 1996.
 It was inspired by a series of short stories and two novels by Lucy Maud Montgomery.
 Many of the actors in the Anne of Green Gables movies also appear in storylines crossing over into the long-running Emmy award-winning series, including Patricia Hamilton as Rachel Lynde, Colleen Dewhurst as Marilla Cuthbert until her death in 1991, and Marilyn Lightstone as Muriel Stacy.
 Jonathan Crombie returned as Gilbert Blythe in a one-time guest appearance in the finale episode of season three, which dealt with Marilla's death.
 Other actors from the first two Anne films portrayed different characters in Road to Avonlea, including Rosemary Dunsmore, who played Katherine Brooke in this film but returned as "Abigail MacEwan" in the television series.

 Anne of Green Gables: The Continuing Story was released in 2000.
 Many cast members from the first two movies returned, including Megan Follows, Jonathan Crombie, and Schuyler Grant.
 Taking place in the midst of World War I, the movie follows Anne (now in her twenties) as she embarks on a new journey, taking her from her home in Prince Edward Island to New York City, London, and into war-ravaged Europe.
 This film is an original story not based on any of Montgomery's novels, nor does it align with the chronology of the books.
 Montgomery's Rilla of Ingleside, which also takes place during the first World War, focuses on Anne's teenage daughter and depicts Anne and Gilbert as a middle-aged couple who witness the effects of the war from the home front while their adult sons fight in Europe.

-Anne of Green Gables: A New Beginning was released in fall 2008 (the 100th anniversary of the original novel), serving as both a sequel and prequel to the previous films, and is not based on the books.
-Set near the end of World War II in 1945, the story follows a middle-aged Anne (Barbara Hershey) looking back on her life before arriving at Green Gables.
+Anne of Green Gables: A New Beginning was released in fall 2008 (the 100th anniversary of the original novel) as both a sequel and prequel to the previous films.
+Set near the end of World War II in 1945, the story follows a middle-aged Anne (Barbara Hershey) looking back on her life before Green Gables.
 Hannah Endicott-Douglas played the role of young Anne.